Jatin-Shihora/privacy-policy-manager/policies/status-saver-download-status.md

 ## Children's Privacy

-WhatsApp Status Saver is not directed at children under the age of 13.
+Status Saver - Download Status is not directed at children under the age of 13.
 We do not knowingly collect any personal information from children.
 Since our App does not collect personal information from any users, this applies to all age groups equally.

 ---